-- □ Fall first-year academic advising meeting October 17, 2022, 6:00pm Fisher 135 - Watch your email for meeting notices and plan to attend. - Will cover spring semester scheduling and registration, longer-term academic planning, important university policies, and more in greater detail...
+- Fall first-year academic advising meeting Planned for Mid-October 2024 - Watch your email for meeting notices and plan to attend. - Will cover spring semester scheduling and registration, longer-term academic planning, important university policies, curriculum and extra-curricular options, and more in greater detail...